jjessicalu/recipes-eda-modeling/README.md

 ## Final Model
 **Features Added**
 - Nutrition Values (calories, total fat, protein, carbohydrates; _quantitative, continuous_): These nutrition features help capture the complexity of a recipe.
 Recipes with higher nutrition values could indicate the size of the recipe which may correlate with the number of steps.
-- desc_length _(quantitative, continuous)_: This measures the length of the recipe description.
+- desc_length _(quantitative, discrete)_: This measures the length of the recipe description.
 Longer descriptions may mean more complex recipes, which could lead to a higher number of steps.
 - minutes_per_ingredient _(quantitative, continuous)_: This captures how much time is spent per ingredient.
 Recipes with more time per ingredient may involve more detailed preparation that requires more steps.
 - ingredients_per_minute _(quantitative, continuous)_: This shows how many ingredients are being used per minute.
 The more ingredients being used per minute could mean that there are less steps (e.g. throwing in a bunch of seasoning, high ingredients low time)
 - fat_protein_ratio _(quantitative, continuous)_: This shows a balance between the nutrients and could potentially reflect the type of dish that has less/more ingredients. (e.g. cake which has high fat low protein has more steps than grilled chicken which has low fat high protein and less steps)
 - avg_rating _(quantitative, continuous)_: This captures what people think about this recipe and recipes that are more difficult (more steps) or on the contrary be better tasting (more steps) could determine ratings.

 **Modeling Algorithm**
-- I used a decision tree regressor as y final model so it can capture interactions between features and be more in depth than a linear regression.
+- I used a decision tree regressor as my final model so it can capture feature interactions and also non linear relationships between features.
 Before modeling, I used a pipeline to process the numbers with QuantileTransformer and StandardScaler.
 QuantileTransformer makes the distribution normal which helps with the large amount of outliers in our dataset.

 **Hyperparameters**
 - I used GridSearchCV with 3 cross validations to prevent overfitting to the validation data.
 The hyperparameters I chose included max_depth which controlled the complexity of the tree, preventing it from overfitting (max depth).
 I also used min_sample_split also to prevent overfitting by continously splitting.